RomanWebZ/date-app/app/README.md

 # app

-This project demonstrates a simple dating app built with Vue 3 and wrapped with Apache Cordova so it can run as a mobile application.
+SecretHeaven is a demo dating application built with Vue 3.
+The UI is tuned for small screens and can also run inside an Apache Cordova wrapper for mobile devices.
+A small Express server backed by SQLite is provided for development.

-It includes a lightweight example of login, registration, profile display, swipe-style likes and simple messaging stored in local storage.
+The front end persists its state in local storage so it works offline as well.

 ## Features